Shampjeff/Personal_Projects/development_graph_package/Readme.md

 `make_line_plot` - optional arguements for categorical hue, categorical annotations with corresponding values, and key word arguements for formatting and caption.

+## `Style_sheet.mplstyle`
+This is a matplotlib specific style sheet for plotting.
+This file will overwrite other default styles choosen in `GeneralPlot.py`.